microsoft/pai/pai-management/doc/cluster-bootup.md

 ## Singlebox deploy <a name="#singlebox"></a>

-If you want to deploy PAI in single box environment, please refer to [Single Box Deployment](single-box-deployment.md) to edit configuration files.

-## Single Box depoyment <a name="customizeddeploy"></a>

 ### Steps:
 - [Step 0.
 Prepare the dev-box](#c-step-0)
 - [Step 1.
 Prepare the quick-start.yaml file](#c-step-1)